-Benchmark 5 Foci for reflection Response Students should have: 1) What arrangements are What evidence is Students should have: From the outset of their study, an identified contact, either local or remote through email, telephone, or other electronic means, who can give them constructive feedback on academic performance and authoritative guidance on their academic progression; Where appropriate, regular opportunities for inter-learner discussions about the programme, both to facilitate collaborative learning and to provide a basis for facilitating their participation in the quality assurance of the programme; Appropriate opportunities to give formal feedback on their experience of the What arrangements are made to monitor and feedback to students on their progress?
-Who are the key contacts and how will this be operated?
-How do learners' feedback to the programme team about their experience?
-What evidence is available to meet the above benchmark?
-Are there gaps that need consideration?
+Benchmark 5 Foci for reflection Response

+through email, telephone, or other their progress?
+Who are the above

+electronic means, who can give them the key contacts and how benchmark?

+constructive feedback on academic will this be operated?

+performance and authoritative guidance 2) How do learners' feedback Are there gaps

+on their academic progression; to the programme team that need

+• Where appropriate, regular opportunities about their experience? consideration?

+for inter-learner discussions about the

+programme, both to facilitate

+collaborative learning and to provide a

+basis for facilitating their participation in

+the quality assurance of the programme;

+• Appropriate opportunities to give formal

+feedback on their experience of the

+programme.